 Another key component of the program is the use of advanced diagnostic equipment, including the most powerful breast MRI on the market and a new 3D breast ultrasound.
 El Camino Hospital is the first hospital in Northern California to offer this advanced 3D screening option especially critical for women identified to have dense breast tissue.
 Once identified, patients will be advised to schedule an appointment for the recently FDA-approved somo•v® Automated Breast Ultrasound (ABUS) system used in addition to mammography for asymptomatic women with dense breast tissue.
 In clinical studies, ABUS found 30% more cancers in women who have a normal mammogram, normal examination and dense breasts.

 "For nearly 40% of women who have dense breasts, a mammography is often not enough to detect breast cancer," states Imtiaz Qureshi, MD, medical director and chief of radiology at El Camino Hospital.
 "We are excited to bring this advanced technology to our patients, giving women with dense breasts an added screening option, that done in concert with mammography and other objective measurement tools, will help us increase the likelihood of an accurate diagnosis and earlier detection."

 El Camino Hospital is an FDA Certified Mammography Facility, is recognized by the American College of Radiology as Breast Imaging Center of Excellence and a member of the National Consortium of Breast Centers.
-For more information about the High Risk Breast Program, patients are encouraged to contact El Camino Hospital at 800-216-5556 or visit our High-Risk Breast Program page.
+For more information about the High Risk Breast Program, patients are encouraged to contact El Camino Hospital by visiting our High-Risk Breast Program page.

 About U-Systems (makers of somo•v®)